 If you want to do a lying leg press, keep your butt from rotating off the back of the machine, and don't bend past 90 degrees at the knee.

 The problem: The bar on the machine doesn't give, which can force the body into risky positions.
 Plus, people tend to put their feet farther in front of their bodies when doing squats on the machine, which makes matters worse.

 It's not necessary to use weights when doing a squat, but if you keep good form, adding weight will intensify the move.
 Standing straight with your feet shoulder-width apart, slowly lower your body, back straight.
 Move the hips back as if you are going to sit in a chair.
-Try to maintain your weight directly over your feet, keeping heels on the floor.
+Try to maintain your weight directly over your heels.
+Don't let your knees extend out past your toes.
 Lower yourself to about a 90 degree bend in the knee.
 Slowly return to a standing position.

 The problem: Hunching over or using a death-grip on the handrail cheats your body and can throw off your alignment, jarring your spine, shoulders, and elbows.

 Don't set the incline or resistance so high that it causes you to hang on to the machine too tightly.
 Use a natural gait with a light grip.
 For a more challenging workout, hold on lightly with one hand and move the other arm, switching arms periodically.
+Walking on a treadmill without holding on also helps strengthen your core.
 And save the reading for after your workout so you can focus on good form.

 People who do strengthening and toning exercises in an effort to trim fat from a certain area -- thighs, hips, stomach, or arms -- have the wrong idea.
 Although these exercises can help firm muscles, if the targeted area still carries an extra layer of fat, it won't look much different.
 You can't isolate fat loss to one part of the body.